About Our Staff

 Dr. Janicki earned B.A. and M.A. degrees at the University of Delaware and the Ph.D. degree at the George Washington University.
 He has held faculty appointments at American University, Georgetown University School of Medicine and Dentistry, University of Maryland, George Washington University School of Medicine and Health Sciences, and Harvard Medical School.

 Mr. Moura has published several articles, served as fiction editor of the Long River Review, and has taught in the Connecticut public school system.
-He joined CRETE in 2006.
+He joined CRET in 2006.